-Before we dive into image processing, here are a few videos you may find helpful on how to format images.
-If you are the type you prefer to watch videos, we suggest you start here.
-If you have more questions, then you can dive into the details below.
+Before we dive deep into image processing, here are a few videos you may find helpful on how to format images.
+If you prefer to watch videos, we suggest you start here.
+If you have more questions, dive into the details below.

 Here is another trick if resizing tools are not your thing.
 The following video shows you how to use MS Powerpoint as a resizing tool.

 We are often asked how to improve the appearance of photos on the mobile app.
 Without proper preparation, your photo may appear grainy or cut-off.

 Here are some ways to ensure your photos appear correctly:

 - All layouts in Handbid (web and mobile app) are a landscape format.

 - Upload photos should have a dimension of 800w x 600h at 72dpi.
 This will allow most of the image information to appear on the item detail page.

 - If you have a portrait oriented photo, you may need to display this on a solid background that is 800w x 600h in dimension.